 The park is 60 miles from the South Rim of the Grand Canyon.
-The drive through portion of the park is 3 miles and takes you through 160 acres of Ponderosa Pine Forest, where you can see a variety of animals – bison, black bears, mountain goats, arctic wolves, and bobcats and many others, too.
+The drive through portion of the park is 3 miles and takes you through 160 acres of Ponderosa Pine Forest.
+Once there, you can see a variety of animals – bison, black bears, mountain goats, arctic wolves, and bobcats and many others, too.

 The park ALSO has a 20 acre walk through area where you can see smaller animals on exhibit.
 You can see Bearizona.com for admission costs and other information.

 Open 7 days a week from 9 a.m. to 5 p.m.
-The park has the largest Natural Travertine Bridge in the world – 183 feet high over a 400 foot long tunnel that is 150 feet at it’s widest point.
+The park has the largest Natural Travertine Bridge in the world.
+It’s 183 feet high over a 400 foot long tunnel that is 150 feet at its widest point.
 You can enjoy the bridge from up top or hike down.

 A 92,000 acre park, Saguaro is located in the Tucson Mountain District.
-It has over 1,700 species of plants and animals and over 170 miles of trils.
-You can visit the visitor center in each district, or take the Cactus Forest Drive in the Rincon Mountain District – it’s an 8 mile loop with beautiful scenery.
-Take a picnic with you and you can also see some Rock Art and Petroglyphs.
+It has over 1,700 species of plants and animals and over 170 miles of trails.
+You can visit the visitor center in each district, or take the Cactus Forest Drive in the Rincon Mountain District – an 8 mile loop with beautiful scenery.
+Take a picnic with you and you can also see some rock art and petroglyphs.

-You’ll want to head on I-10 through Tucson and exit on Houghton Road (275), go 9.5 miles to Old Spanish Trail and then head right.
+You’ll want to head on I-10 through Tucson and exit on Houghton Road (275).
+Go 9.5 miles to Old Spanish Trail and then head right.
 You’ll go 3 additional miles to the park entrance.
-OR you can take 1-10 East to Tucson and exit on Avra Valley Road (exit 242) – go 5 miles to sandario Road and then hang a left, to go 9 miles to Kinney Road where you will take another left.
+Or take 1-10 East to Tucson and exit on Avra Valley Road (exit 242).
+Go 5 miles to Sandario Road and then hang a left, to go 9 miles to Kinney Road where you will take another left.
 The visitor center is just 2 miles from that point.

-Located in the far East Valley of Arizona, travel 27 miles north on State Highway 87 to the Bush Highway (Forest Road 204), and turn right to go an additional 4 miles.
+Located in the far East Valley of Arizona, travel 27 miles north on State Highway 87 to the Bush Highway (Forest Road 204).
+Then, turn right to go an additional 4 miles.

 The Lake is open January to December, and admission is $6 per vehicle.
-You can boat, and fish out there – but when the weather is nice the lake gets FULL very quickly (so it’s best to head out early in the morning!)
+You can boat, and fish out there.
+When the weather is nice the lake gets FULL very quickly (so it’s best to head out early in the morning!)